brodieaustin/avalon-novel/index.markdown

 Her anticipation nearly burst forth in an exasperated cry when the carriage came to a sudden halt in the midst of their journey.
 The stop was so quick that Tara and Ms. Reedy both nearly bounced out of their seats.

-"Why are the stopping?"
+"Why are we stopping?"
 Tara asked.

 "I do not know.
 Hopefully it isn't due to brigands," Ms. Reedy replied.
 No matter how long she lived in this remote corner of the worlds, Ms. Reedy could not let go of the idea that run into brigands would be more likely here in the middle of nowhere than a place like the capital that Tara knew from the scandal sheets, and from Avalon herself, was rife with criminals and neerdowells.